Frequently Answered Questions

 What if I’m due a dividend payment?

-If you’re due a dividend payment, this won’t delay your transfer.
-Once the dividend clears with your old provider, they will forward it to us and we will allocate it to your account.
+If you’re due a dividend payment, your ceding provider will forward it to us as residual cash and we will allocate it to your account.

 Why is my current provider referring to Seccl Custody, not TILLIT?